 ITR is thrilled to join forces with the REEL Recovery Film Festival to offer film screenings for its members.
 With a vast networking and meeting place for the recovery community already established, In The Rooms is a natural fit for an online space to show these recovery-related films.
 The Arts can be a helping and healing component in recovery.
 Therefore, we hope that the creativity and artistry of these films will positively contribute to the recovery of ITR members.

-The ITR Movie Night, presented by the Virtual REEL Recovery Film Festival, is coming to a screen near you!
+Saturday Night at the Movies, presented by the Virtual REEL Recovery Film Festival, is coming to a screen near you!
 Stay tuned for more information.